Peer Effects in Random Consideration Sets: The Model

-These two models have different empirical implications.
+Let us finally remark that, expressed as we did, these two models also have different empirical implications.
 In particular, in the random consideration set model, the probability that Person $a$ selects alternative $v$ does not vary if some of her friends switch from the default option to any option that is dominated by alternative $v$ according to $\succ_a$.
-In contrast, in the model of peer effects in preferences, the probability of selecting alternative $v$ will strictly increase under the same scenario.
-It follows that (if we can recover conditional choice probabilities from the data, as we do in Section~\ref{MI}) the two models can be set apart.
+In contrast, in the model of peer effects in preferences, the probability of selecting alternative $v$ strictly increases under the same scenario.
+It follows that if we can recover the conditional choice probabilities from the data (as we do in Section~\ref{MI}), then the two models can be set apart.